-Adopt a proactive policy.
-Start from a position of generally providing no refunds of charitable gifts.
+- Adopt a proactive policy.
+Start from a position of generally providing no refunds - of charitable gifts.
 Include guidance relating to how the ministry will communicate with givers relating to situations where a restricted project may be overfunded, underfunded, or cancelled.
-Provide guidance on how the ministry will communicate with givers concerning gift preferences.
+Provide guidance on how the ministry will communicate with givers concerning gift preferences. - Clearly communicate with givers.

-Clearly communicate with givers.
 Particularly when accepting gifts with giver preferences (see pages 178-82), clearly communicate that the ministry has discretion and control over the gift.
 This does not suggest that giver preferences will be ignored.
-It simply means that the ministry has the right to expend the funds for similar purposes if the preferences are not honored.